 DCP 336 Proposed Legal Text

 The proposed changes to Schedule 8, paragraphs 13.1 to 13.4 and Schedule 14, paragraph 3A can be found as attachment 2.

+The legal text changes include amendments to paragraphs 13.1 to 13.4 of Schedule 8 to show the following:

+The change from “Nominated Central Source” to “Secretariat”;

+An obligation on the Secretariat to publish the collated data on the DCUSA Website in a .csv file format; and

+The removal of the “Electronic Format” and “Nominated Central Source” definitions.

+The legal text changes also amends paragraph 3A of Schedule 14 to include a further option (e) to detail that the .csv file will be uploaded to the password controlled pages of the DCUSA Website.

-The changes to the legal text are shown only to indicate what changes would be required if it was agreed that publishing this data on the DCUSA Website was felt to be the correct solution.
+The changes to the legal text are shown to indicate what changes would be required if it was agreed by Parties that publishing this data on the DCUSA Website was felt to be the correct solution.